matheny130/bamazon/README.md

 # bamazon
 **Welcome To Bamazon!**

-Bamazon is a store front application to interacts with a SQL database to update inventories dynamically.
+Bamazon is a store front application that interacts with a SQL database to update inventories dynamically.
 It is extremely easy to use and allows the customer to make multiple purchases without having to restart the program.

 #Step 1:
 **Run the file in node.**